What is a Communication Gap?

 What does a Communication Gap mean for frontline teams?

 For frontline teams, a communication gap can mean being out of the loop on important updates, policies, or changes that directly impact their work.
-Bridging these gaps is crucial for ensuring these teams are informed, engaged, and aligned with organisational objectives, thereby enhancing their ability to provide high-quality service.
+Bridging these gaps is crucial for ensuring these teams are informed, engaged, and aligned with organisational objectives, enhancing their ability to provide high-quality service.

 Communication Gap FAQs